-Expand or break up existing automated campaigns into email series.
-Sometimes one email isn't enough, especially given diminishing attention spans and the trend toward much tighter copy and fewer content blocks.
-Look for opportunities to add a second or even third email to an automated campaign.
+- Make your automated campaigns seasonally relevant.
+Many brands made their triggered campaigns more relevant during the holiday season by adding seasonal imagery, links, and messaging.
+Use these same tactics to make your automated campaigns more relevant to Valentine's Day, Mother's Day, Father's Day, and back-to-school shoppers.
+Look for opportunities to add secondary messaging that speaks to shoppers' needs during these seasons, whether it's promoting buyer's guides, order-by deadlines, or other helpful content. - Expand or break up existing automated campaigns into series.
+Sometimes one message isn't enough, especially given diminishing attention spans and the trend toward much tighter copy and fewer content blocks.
+Look for opportunities to add a second or even third message to an automated campaign.
 For instance, an initial shopping cart abandonment email might simply remind a subscriber of what they left in their cart, whereas a second email might recommend alternative products, making the assumption that they haven't purchased because they're considering other products.
-Relatedly, look to break up emails that are overly packed with information and multiple CTAs.
-This is a common problem with welcome emails, many of which would benefit from having their various content blocks split out into separate emails as part of a welcome series.
+Relatedly, look to break up messages that are overly packed with information and contain lots of CTAs.
+This is a common problem with welcome emails, many of which would benefit from having their various content blocks split out into separate emails as part of a welcome series. - ☐ Launch new triggered campaigns.
+Are there gaps in your triggered email program?
+Revisit our Automated Campaign Ideas checklist, which identifies more than 110 different triggered campaigns, including action-, inaction-, date-, and machine-triggered messages.
+Use that checklist to identify potential opportunities for you to grow your array of automated campaigns.